-In addition to selecting VMs from the backup selection tree, you can create and store patterns of virtual machine names for inclusion and exclusion from backup jobs.
 When you specify virtual machine name patterns to include or exclude, or both, the plug-in stores them with a Backup Selection Set.
 When you submit a backup job, you can select the set with the stored patterns.
+The plug-in then populates the backup list with virtual machines that match the specified pattern or patterns.